-5. If there is no answer, or to hang up when finished talking, tap PGM to hang up.
+- 7. If there is no answer, or to hang up when finished talking, tap the BACK key.
+Hang Up displays. - 8.
+Tap PGM to hang up.

-NOTE: Occasionally, you may receive an intercom caller name in the Call waiting window while you are talking on the phone.
-In this case, the dialing menu options will be cleared from the Call waiting window, and the Hang Up option won't be available.
-Instead of trying to reenter the menu system, use the "KP9X Keypad Hang-up Sequence" on page 17.
+Occasionally, you may receive an intercom caller name in the call waiting window while you are talking on the phone.
+In this case, the dialing menu options will be cleared from the call waiting window, and the Hang Up option won't be available.
+Instead of trying to reenter the menu system, use the "KP9X Keypad Hang-up Sequence".